Amar and Samir found some of the boys already asleep when they got back to the tent. Those who weren’t yet, were just about to go to bed.

 “Nothing I can do.
 It works once.
 It’s like that.”

-That was the stark reality.
+That was the truth.
 Everyone for themselves.
-Occasionally there was someone like Ayberk who would lend a helping hand, but that was rare.
+Occasionally there was someone like Ayberk who lent a helping hand, but that was rare.

 Amar avoided looking directly at Samir.
 He could have avoided the whole encounter, but that would mean his heart was well and truly frozen.